AlonMesh/Ex2-OOP/README.md

 ## Major Classes
 ### CustomExecutor
 The CustomExecutor extends the ThreadPoolExecutor class, which provides several methods for managing the pool of threads and the tasks being run.

-Some of the major functions used by the CustomExecutor include:
+####Major methods
 * execute(Runnable command): adds the given Runnable task to the queue for execution by a thread in the pool submit(Callable task): adds the given Callable task to the queue and returns a PriorityFuture object that can be used to track the task's progress and retrieve the result when it is complete.
 The PriorityFuture object holds the taskType of the task
 * shutdown(): begins the process of shutting down the executor, rejecting any new tasks that are submitted